SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 Use the **createSPList** verb to create a new SharePoint list.

 > [!NOTE]
-> Once **createSPList** is applied on a site, runnning the **createSPList** with the same list name will act as an update to the existing list.
+> Once **createSPList** is applied on a site, running the **createSPList** with the same list name will act as an update to the existing list.

 ### JSON values

 - `listName`: The name of the list.
 - `templateType`: Which template to apply to the list.
-Typically you would use value 100.
+Typically, you would use value 100.
 The full list of template type values is documented in [SPListTemplateType enumeration](/previous-versions/office/sharepoint-server/ms413878(v=office.15)) - but the ones we currently support include:

   | List Template Name | Enum |
   |--------------|---------|